sbelharbi/Deep-Ordinal-Classification-with-Inequality-Constraints/README.md

+**Please report any issues through the issue tool of Github and not through email.**

-# Pytorch code for: `Deep Ordinal Classification with Inequality Constraints`
+### Pytorch code for: `Deep Ordinal Classification with Inequality Constraints`

 * **arXiv**: [https://arxiv.org/abs/XXXX](https://arxiv.org/abs/XXXX)